-- 1.1 The Housing Options service at Kingsley House, Gillingham, provides free information and advice to all households.
-Comprehensive general information, and information for specific vulnerable groups, is also available on our website.
-We are piloting a drop in service one day a week at The Hub @411 in Chatham aimed at providing homeless services to single people and couples without children. - 1.2 However, members of the public who have not experienced homelessness are unlikely to know where to seek advice and information to prevent homelessness.
+1.1 The Housing Options service at Kingsley House, Gillingham, provides free information and advice to all households.
+Comprehensive general information,

+- 1.2 However, members of the public who have not experienced homelessness are unlikely to know where to seek advice and information to prevent homelessness.
 The Citizens' Panel indicated that residents would like information about homeless services to be provided in Medway Matters, on our website, via community hubs and libraries and via our social media and we will ensure this happens.
 We have been taking action to improve awareness of our homelessness service and will create a communications plan to address this. - 1.3 Residents may mention concerns over losing their home whilst at other services discussing other issues.
-It is important that partner agencies are aware that homeless services are provided at Kingsley House and feel comfortable to signpost residents to those services. - 1.4It is possible that some people may struggle to attend or phone Kingsley House during opening hours and we will review the ways that residents can make initial contact with our services. - 1.5 Working age households without a person in employment can struggle to afford their housing costs.
+It is important that partner agencies are aware that homeless services are provided at Kingsley House and feel comfortable to signpost residents to those services. - 1.4 It is possible that some people may struggle to attend or phone Kingsley House during opening hours and we will review the ways that residents can make initial contact with our services. - 1.5 Working age households without a person in employment can struggle to afford their housing costs.
 Employment advice and support to complete CVs and application forms is available from Jobcentre Plus, the Employment Medway Advice Centre, The Hub, the Salvation Army and Christians Against Poverty.
-The Hub and the Salvation Army provide many other types of support including food, access to toilets and washing facilities and help with literacy which help a person become ready to seek employment. - 1.6To address our aim to provide advice and information to prevent homelessness we will; - Provide information to the public on where to seek advice on homelessness - Ensure the members of the Homelessness Forum know how to signpost their clients - Continue to provide useful information on homelessness on our website - Regularly update the leaflet of services for homeless people
+The Hub and the Salvation Army provide many other types of support including food, access to toilets and washing facilities and help with literacy which help a person become ready to seek employment. - 1.6 To address our aim to provide advice and information to prevent homelessness we will; - Provide information to the public on where to seek advice on homelessness - Ensure the members of the Homelessness Forum know how to signpost their clients - Continue to provide useful information on homelessness on our website - Regularly update the leaflet of services for homeless people